kubernetes/kubernetes/examples/spark/README.md

 At which point the UI will be available at [http://localhost:8001/api/v1/proxy/namespaces/default/services/spark-webui/](http://localhost:8001/api/v1/proxy/namespaces/default/services/spark-webui/).

-## Step Two: Start your Spark workers
+## Step Three: Start your Spark workers

 The Spark workers do the heavy lifting in a Spark cluster.
 They provide execution resources and data cache capabilities for your